South Korea writer hopes hit film brings legal changes

 Leading newspapers have given the movie blanket coverage, lamenting the lax legal process.
 The Korea Herald said in an editorial it had "turned the nation into a cauldron of seething public outrage."

-Gong's book revisits the serial rapes of deaf students by teachers at a school in Gwangju, 330 km southwest of Seoul, over five years.
+Gong's book revisits the serial rapes of deaf students by teachers at a school in Gwangju, 330 km (200 miles) southwest of Seoul, over five years.

 "From elementary school days to when I finished high school I lived through it.
 I want to show everything that happened," former student Yang Kil-seok, who left the school in 1984, told Reuters.